vitiral/simple-quality/high-level.md

-Once you know the purpose of your project, it is important for you to write down the approach you plan to take, as well as list a few alternative approaches.
+Once you know the purpose of your project, it is important for you to write down the approach you plan to take.
 This is important because:
-- There may be gaps where you don't work on your project.
-If you go on vacation for a month, having a reference of your thoughts at the time you were focused can jumpstart your productivity when you return.
+- There may be gaps when you don't work on your project.
+If you go on vacation for a month, having a reference of your thoughts at the time you were focused can jumpstart your productivity.
-- It is important to be able to reference a design doc for new contributors and newbie developers, it helps them understand the design process as a whole.
+- It is important to be able to reference a design doc for new contributors and newbie developers.

-Your high level requirements should go in `README.md`, just below your purpose
+Your high level requirements should go in your `README.md`, just below your purpose
 section:

 ```